Financial Aid & Scholarships

 Students will not enroll at Morehouse nor will Morehouse College manage costs or payments for programs offered in the summer.

-For Students Studying Abroad with External Providers during the Fall 2021 (Arcadia, CAPA, CIEE, IES Abroad, ISEP)
+For Students Studying Abroad with External Providers during the Spring 2021 (Arcadia, CAPA, CIEE, IES Abroad, ISEP)

 Students who choose study abroad experiences that are not featured on this site, including those offered by our partners and other providers with whom the College does not partner, will not enroll at the College and will manage all costs.